MEDVi Reviews 2026: Cost, Complaints & Legit Check

 No. MEDVi is a legitimate telehealth company.
 The "scam" concerns typically stem from billing/auto-renewal confusion rather than fraudulent medication or business practices.
 There are no widespread reports of fake medication, and MEDVi maintains LegitScript certification—which scam operations cannot achieve.
 The 72-hour cancellation rule is strict, which frustrates some customers, but it's a disclosed policy, not fraud.

-Why is MEDVi's Trustpilot rating (4.5) different from ConsumerAffairs (2.9)?
+Why is MEDVi's Trustpilot rating (4.4–4.5) different from ConsumerAffairs (3.6)?

 The rating discrepancy reflects different review populations.
 Trustpilot includes "Invited" reviews from MEDVi (satisfied customers are asked to review), while ConsumerAffairs attracts more complaint-driven organic traffic.
 Neither rating is "wrong"—they represent different customer segments.
+The ConsumerAffairs rating has improved from 2.9 to 3.6 as of March 2026, suggesting an improving trend.

 How much does MEDVi cost?